 Futures Prices = Spot Price * [1 + (RF * (X/365) - D)], where:

-The risk-free return rate, RF, signifies the rate one can earn throughout the year in a perfect market.
+The risk-free return rate, RF, signifies the rate you can earn throughout the year in a perfect market.
 A risk-free rate typically relies on the interest rate for a Treasury Bill, which is usually quoted per annum.

 Therefore, it necessitates proportional adjustment for the number of days until expiry.
 The rationale for adjusting risk-free interest returns is to assess the minimum return that would have been earned if the investment had been made on the futures date.
 In this way, it represents the opportunity cost of investing in security in the present instead of the future.
 The futures price, in turn, accounts for the time value of money.